shawnmckinney/LdapEntityManager/DESIGN.md

 #### Entity Declarations

-All LEM entities must be declared in its config.properties file.
-These contain the fully qualified class name of the entity on the left side and its LDAP coordinates on the right.
+In the config.properties file are declarations that have the fully qualified class name on the left and its LDAP base DN (address) on the right.

 ```
 # config.properties
 ...
+# Users in ou=People, ...
 org.apache.directory.lem.User=ou=people,dc=example,dc=com
+# Groups in ou=Groups, ...
 org.apache.directory.lem.Group=ou=groups,dc=example,dc=com
 ```